staruser143/dash-app/analysis/atlas_serverless_tiers.md

-MongoDB Atlas offers more than two tiers, giving you flexibility based on your needs.
+MongoDB Atlas offers more than two tiers, giving us flexibility based on your needs.
 Here are the main tiers available:

 ### **1. Shared Tier (Free)**
 - **Use Case**: Suitable for learning, testing, and small projects.